prasadsaila/get-papers-list/README.md

 ## Tools & Libraries Used

 - [Biopython](https://biopython.org/) – for PubMed access
 - [Poetry](https://python-poetry.org/) – for dependency and script management

+ ## Summary of PubMed API calls used
+API Function	Purpose	Code Used
+- esearch	Search for PubMed IDs	✅
+- efetch	Get metadata for papers	✅